 My wife and I were at the grocery store when we came across a display for a new line of novelty-flavored potato chips.
 Normally, I'd have no interest -- as a rule, I don't enjoy novelty-flavored snacks.

-However, these bags of potato chips included the faces and names of the people who'd submitted thse particular flavors.
-Each also shared how he or she was inspired to invent this flavor.
+However, these bags of potato chips included the face and name of whomever submitted a particular flavor.
+Each also shared what inspired the flavor.

 That got my attention.
 It wasn't someone shouting at me, "Buy these new potato chips!"
 It was a person telling me a story.

 As you're reaching to the media to promote your book, you should do that too: Tell a story.

 What are the kinds of stories you can tell?

 Sign up for my newsletter and get a FREE download of the "Author Publicity Blueprint."
 This PDF includes a media kit checklist, a book promotion planner, mindmaps, prompts, and even idea starters for your blog.
 Click HERE to get it!

 1) Tell a story about yourself.

 What's something that's interesting about you?
 About why you wrote the book?
 What you overcame to write the book?
 How your life has changed that made you write the book?
 How your life has changed in the process of writing the book?
 How your life has changed as a result of the book?